hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 In this case, we are only interested in _self events_.
 These are created by the `Event Creator System` and passed to the `Event Intake System`.
 Here, they are ordered and validated and sent to the `Preconsensus Recording System`.
-Here, they will be immediately persisted using `MemoryMappedFile` and then sent to the `Consensus System` and to the `Gossip System`.
+Here, they will be immediately persisted and then sent to the `Consensus System` and to the `Gossip System`.

 In the short term, we will not send any events to the gossip system before they pass through the PCES system.
 When we eventually deploy gossip algorithms that call for out of order transmission (e.g. chatter), we may decide to expose